You installed Ollama. The models download fast, inference is quick, Apple Silicon handles it well. Now what?

 Open WebUI's plugin system lets the community extend it in ways the core team didn't anticipate.
 If a specific plugin solves your exact problem - a custom RAG integration, a specific workflow automation, a niche model provider - that's a legitimate reason to accept the Docker overhead.

-The counterargument: ToolPiper ships 136 tools natively, covering the most common plugin use cases (web search, document parsing, browser automation, code execution) without any plugins or Docker.
+The counterargument: ToolPiper ships over 300 tools natively, covering the most common plugin use cases (web search, document parsing, browser automation, code execution) without any plugins or Docker.
 Check whether your specific need is already covered before accepting the container tax.

-This is the pillar article for our Local Chat series on Ollama frontends.
-Spokes: CORS Fix · No Docker · Voice Chat · Pipelines · Vision GUI · Multi-Model · Ollama vs ToolPiper
+This is the ranked roundup for our Ollama series.
+Adjacent guides: CORS Fix · No Docker · Voice Chat · Pipelines · Vision GUI · Multi-Model · Ollama vs ToolPiper